GitHowTo/githowto-content/pages/en/pushing_a_change.md

 <ul><li>To learn how to submit changes to the remote repository.</li></ul>

-<p>Since clean repository, usually shared on any network server, we need to send our changes to other repositories.
+<p>Since clean repository is usually shared on some network server, we need to send our changes to other repositories.
 Start by creating a change to be sent.
 Edit the README file and do a commit</p>

 <h4 class="h4-pre"> File: <em> README </em></h4>